 How many people live in subsidized housing in Tennessee?

-About 193,000 people lived in subsidized housing in 2023, or about 2.0 people per unit.
+About 193,339 people in 2023, or about 2.0 people per unit.
 Subsidized housing options vary by location, ranging from high-rise or garden-style apartments to single-family dwellings, duplexes, and more.
-On average, 2023 residents had lived in their units for six years and ten months.
+On average, residents have lived in their units for six years and ten months.

 Showing data for